Projects per year

 Project: Research Studentship - Internally Allocated

-The legacy of industrial pollution in estuarine sediments: spatial and temporal variability implications for ecosystem stressRodgers, K., McLellan, I., Peshkur, T., Williams, R., Tonner, R., Knapp, C. W., Henriquez, F. L. & Hursthouse, A. S., 22 May 2019, In: Environmental Geochemistry and Health.
+The legacy of industrial pollution in estuarine sediments: spatial and temporal variability implications for ecosystem stressRodgers, K., McLellan, I., Peshkur, T., Williams, R., Tonner, R., Knapp, C. W., Henriquez, F. L. & Hursthouse, A. S., 22 May 2019, (E-pub ahead of print) In: Environmental Geochemistry and Health.
 12 p.